 “You would be correct,” Snape says in response to both statements, watching with amusement as Weasley promptly turns white.
 All of that blood rushing back and forth cannot possibly be healthy.

-“I don’t see why we’re bothering with this, anyway,” Potter says.
+“I don’t see why we’re bothering with this, anyway,” Potter continues.
 Weasley begins to look faint.
 “We already know that Professor Lupin’s a werewolf.”

 Snape twitches.
 He simply cannot help it.
-“What?” he says.
+“What?”
 It’s his least brilliant retort in twelve years.

 Potter looks up.
-“Well, it’s obvious, isn’t it?” he says, still with that same unconcerned, emotionless look on his face.
+“Well, it’s obvious, isn’t it?”
+He still has that same unconcerned, emotionless look on his face.
 “Besides, who cares?
 He’s made a point of not eating any of us.”

 This is a mixed class of all Houses, which means Snape can gain insight from four different perspectives.
 For the most part, the Gryffindors are nodding.
 The Ravenclaws look sanguine.
 The Hufflepuffs don’t seem to have an opinion one way or the other.
 His Slytherins appear to be unconcerned, which tells Snape that even they must have had some advance notice.